tokio-rs/prost/README.md

     int32`, `repeated sint32`, `repeated sfixed32`, and their packed
     counterparts.

+  But it is possible to place `serde` derive tags onto the generated types, so the same structure can support both `prost` and `Serde`.

 2. **Looks like a lot of field annotations.
 Can those be simplified?**

   Probably.
 Effort has not yet been spent on reducing the number of annotations.